Dimkela01/Dynamic-Slippage-Minimization/README.md

-# Blockhouse-Work-Trial-Task
+# Dynamic-Slippage-Minimization

-## 📈 Dynamic Budget Allocation with Market Impact
+## 📈 Budget Allocation with Market Impact

 This project implements and compares trading strategies for optimal allocation of a fixed budget across multiple time steps under temporary market impact.